iterative/cml.dev/content/docs/ref/runner.md

 The credentials must grant access to resources needed for managing compute instances.

-In general it is best to use the provider manage premade policies, but to explicitly limit the credentials further is possible.
+In general it is best to use the provider managed policies/roles, but to explicitly limit the credentials further is possible.

 <toggle>
 <tab title="AWS">